-The Department is proposing that the Board amend Health Code §11.03(a) to require laboratories to report to the Department all positive AGS test results.
+The Board now amends Health Code §11.03(a) to require laboratories to report to the Department all positive AGS test results.
 Reporting of AGS test results will improve our knowledge about the incidence and prevalence of AGS and will help to inform tick prevention programming.